Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 If you are unable to [connect to the network](/guides/connect) at all, you can contact staff by email: <support@libera.chat>.

+## What are Global Notices and Wallops, and can I opt out of them?

+`Global Notices` are network wide messages that staff can send to everyone on the network, and are reserved for important news, warnings, or explanations about network related things such as netsplits or downtime.
+You **cannot** opt out of `Global Notices`.

+`Wallops` are messages sent to everyone who has the +w [user mode](/guides/usermodes) set.
+These messages might be additional information about an incident mentioned in a `Global Notice`, messages that are intended to encourage community building, or to celebrate milestones in the projects and communities that are the network's primary stakeholders.
+Messages sent with `Wallops` **can** be opted out of with `/mode yourname -w`.
+This will need to be done each time you connect to the network as this is a default user mode on Libera Chat.
+Nearly all clients can send commands at connection time, see their documentation or support channels for details.

 ## You need to identify via SASL to use this server

 You have tried to connect from a